luiarthur/CytofPy/README.md

 # CytofPy
-Implementation of Cytof model using Variational Inference in Python3 (using PyTorch)
+Implementation of Cytof model using Automatic Differentiation Variational Inference (ADVI) using PyTorch.

 # References